xieweiAlex/English_Learning/words-review.md

 Matt Gaetz has withdrawn from **contention** to be Donald Trump’s attorney-general. -
 And honestly, if he's acting a little **aggro**... -
 I don't **grovel** to anybody. -
-His response was immediate and **emphatic**. -
 It's like a **splinter** in their mind, they had to live with for rest of their life. -
 His agenda is **discordant** with ours. -

 ## words-Nov-24.md ##
 words/2024/words-Nov-24.md
-And the more **parsimonious** you are, the more economically dense each byte that everyone has to retain on the ledger is. -
 Nobody can **impugn** his ability. -
 I came away with the impression that Mehmet Oz was, despite his well-deserved medical **renown**, **preternaturally** **vapid** and **preening**, and, thus, to me, an incongruous figure. -
 And iPads are a huge business for Apple, and the iPad is now **solidly** established as a piece of our **cultural firmament**.
 Everyone knows what an iPad is. -